This is a preview of the upcoming Stratify Toolbox Crowd Supply Campaign.

 Rewards will show in the right panel

-The Stratify Toolbox takes a new approach to flashing and debugging microcontrollers.
+The Stratify Toolbox takes a new approach to flashing and debugging microcontrollers for development, testing, and production programming.

-- NO host software to install!
-It works on ANY device with a browser and/or a command-line
+- NO software to install!
+It works on any device with a command-line

 - Super-easy wifi setup using the touch display